AdrianL3/cse15l-lab-reports/LabReport2.md

 ![Image](chat1.png)
 **Which Methods in your code are called?**

-First, the `main` method is called and checks for a properly started server with the correct amount of arguments.
+In order to run the server, first, the `main` method is called and checks for a properly started server with the correct amount of arguments.
-Then the `start` method is called.
-Then `parseInt` is called and which is used to chain and call the `handleRequest` method.
+Then the `parseInt` method is called.
+Then `start` is called and uses `port` and the `handleRequest` method.
 Within this method, the methods `getPath`, `equals`, `contains`, `getQuery`, and `split` are called.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**